jwoodrow99/fvc-cli/README.md

     npm link
     ```

-4. Run application (Known issues on windows "command not found" [Solution](https://stackoverflow.com/questions/27864040/fixing-npm-path-in-windows-8-and-10))
+4. Run application (Known issues on windows "command not found" go to bottom for solution.)

     ```bash
     fvc